 If you have an older laptop (pre-2012) we strongly urge you to purchase a new laptop.
 You should at least have the minimum configuration of Windows 7, a 2 GHz Core 2 Duo processor, and 4 GB of RAM.
 We recommend, however, a minimum of 8 GB of RAM, Windows 7 64-bit on all PCs.
 For Macbook Airs/Macbook Pros, we recommend 8GB of RAM and Mac OS X 10.7 (Lion) or later.

 The majority of student laptops at YLS are Apple MacBook Airs or MacBook Pros.
 We strongly recommend purchasing an Apple Care warranty which will extend coverage to a total of three years.
 In-warranty Macs are serviced on-site at YLS or at the on-campus Apple Store.
+Be aware that the Apple Care warranty on Macs does not cover accidental damage, such as spills or drops.
 We also support Boot Camp installation of Windows on Macs so you don't have to leave the world of Windows behind.

-If you decide to use a PC, we strongly encourage you to purchase one of the laptops from Dell.
-These computers come with an excellent three year onsite warranty that covers all repairs, including accidental breakage.
-We stock spare parts for these laptops and can better assist you should your laptop need repair.
+If you decide to use a PC, we strongly encourage you to purchase a Lenovo laptop through GovConnection, which has significantly discounted pricing available to Yale affiliates.
+These computers come with an excellent four year onsite warranty that covers all repairs, including accidental damage.
+We have certified techs on staff and can better assist you should your laptop need repair.

 We only support Windows 7, Windows 8, and Mac OS X 10.6 (Snow Leopard) or higher.
 If you buy a new computer make sure it has one of these operating systems installed.